Our Members

 • Verbatim term of adverse events, medical history and concomitant medications: Free text verbatim term replaced by coded dictionary terms.

-More information can be found in the Anonymization of Clinical Trial Datasets , also an “anonymisation orientation document” is provided with each set of data.
-Some studies may require alternative data transformations based upon datasets properties and re-identification risks
+More information can be found in the Anonymization of Clinical Trial Datasets , also an “anonymization orientation document” is provided with each set of data.
+Some studies may require alternative data transformations based upon datasets properties and re-identification risks.

-Studies Listed for Sharing All phase 2 and 3 clinical studies or phase 4 studies that were used as part of a regulatory approval or where the product was terminated from development (all indications) with a first patient enrolled as of 1 January 1999 onwards.
+Studies Listed for Sharing All phase 2 and 3 clinical studies or phase 4 studies that were used as part of a regulatory approval or where the product was terminated from development.

-Roche will regularly update this list to add studies going back to January 1999.
-In the event that you cannot see a specific study in the Roche list, an Enquiry Form can be submitted to confirm the availability of the specific study.
+In the event that you cannot see a specific study in the Roche list, an Enquiry Form can be submitted to confirm the availability of the specific study (see section Questions or enquiries).

-Exceptions Clinical studies with a sample size of less than 50 patients or in rare diseases.
-This is because anonymization of these data is more difficult to achieve.
-For these studies Roche will assess the feasibility of anonymization as part of the review of enquiries.
+Exceptions Clinical Studies where anonymization may be more difficult to achieve, e.g. sample size of less than 50 patients, single center studies, rare disease studies or limitations in data format and/or cannot be properly converted to electronic format.
+Roche will assess the feasibility of anonymization as part of the review of enquiries.

 Phase 4 clinical studies conducted for non-registrational purposes or local affiliate studies.